 One of the highlights of the school is the farm, where pupils can care for the horses, alpacas, sheep, goats, and rabbits during their break times, after school and as part of our ever popular farm club.

 I still very clearly remember the first time I visited the Hill.
-A beautiful landscape - I was in love with it; I loved the feeling of just being on that Hill KHS Alumna
+A beautiful landscape - I was in love with it; I loved the feeling of just being on the Hill KHS Alumna